OpenINF/openinf.github.io/README.md

 </p>

 _The high-level goal of open.inf.is is to build and maintain a current website serving content and assets.
-Although this site is in its infancy, judging by outstanding user needs deemed necessary for separation of concerns.
+Although this site is in its infancy, it's for separation of concerns.
 As is the case with any software project in continuous development, omissions and errors may exist, for which contributions are welcome._

 ---